curiosity-workshop/XPLPro_Download/XPLPro_Arduino/XPLPro/readme.txt

 Updates:

+	-- minor bug fixes in examples
+	-- added XPLSequencer for making timed macro style events.
+Airplane startup?
+        -- added XPLProArraysExample
+        -- added array capability to XPLPotentiometers.h and XPLSwitches.h.
+See the example for information

     06 Mar 2024:

         -- Examples are now contained within the xplpro library folder to ease distribution and so they will show up in the arduino IDE examples under xplpro.